BOOKS AND PEOPLE EXHIBITION

 • Maud Minard and Cécile Chaumard

-For organizing the opening reception and social media communications
+For organizing the opening reception and social media outreach

 • Anne Deslestre

-For press release editing and related press relations
+For the preparation of the press release and related media relations